NTFE: A Translation with First-Century Eyes

 NTFE: The womenfolk, too, should be serious-minded, not slanderers, but temperate and faithful in all things.

-This verse is also contested between complementarians who deny women in church leadership roles versus egalitarians who encourage them.
-Wright translates it dynamically with womenfolk, meaning "the women in a family or society" (Cambridge Dictionary).
-In other words, he views the gunaikas of 1 Timothy 3:11 as female members of the church.
-The Greek noun gunaikas (G1135) can mean "woman" as well as "wife," leading scholars to debate whether Paul was talking about the wives of deacons, female deaconesses, or simply the women attending the church.
-Wright takes the last approach.
-In contrast, the NIV renders 1 Timothy 3:11 as: "In the same way, the women are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything," with a footnote saying, "Possibly deacons' wives or women who are deacons" (see here).
+This verse also fuels debate between complementarians, who oppose women's leadership in the church, and egalitarians, who support it.
+Wright translates gunaikas (G1135) as "womenfolk," meaning "the women in a family or community" (Cambridge Dictionary).
+In this reading, Paul refers to the women of the congregation rather than the wives of deacons.
+The Greek noun gunaikas can mean either "woman" or "wife," which is why scholars disagree on whether Paul meant deacons' wives, female deacons, or women serving in the church.
+Wright chooses the broader interpretation, seeing gunaikas as referring to women in general.
+The New International Version translates the verse as: "In the same way, the women are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything" (1 Tim.
+3:11), adding a footnote: "Possibly deacons' wives or women who are deacons."

 Conclusion